akshatjaipuria/END/Session 4 - PyTorch/README.md

 # Session 4 - PyTorch
-Use this as a [reference ](https://github.com/bentrevett/pytorch-sentiment-analysis/blob/master/2 - Upgraded Sentiment Analysis.ipynb).
+Use this as a [reference](https://github.com/bentrevett/pytorch-sentiment-analysis/blob/master/2%20-%20Upgraded%20Sentiment%20Analysis.ipynb).

 Change this code in such a way that: